Hangovers/KnightsPath/README.md

     Replace `<your_board_api_url>` and `<your_commands_api_url>` with the actual API endpoints.
     Input commands you provided in the pdf works fine.

+## Testing the Application

+The project includes unit tests for key components like the `ApiClient` and `KnightPosition` logic.
+To run these tests:

+1. Navigate to the project's root directory in your terminal.
+2. Run the test command:
+    *   Linux/macOS: `./gradlew test`
+    *   Windows: `.\gradlew.bat test`

+Gradle will execute the tests and report the results.

 ## Input API Formats

 The application expects the following JSON structures from the APIs: